karrni/sparrot/README.md

 sparrot -k [YOUR_KEY] target.com
 ```

-__NOTE:__ If you want you can also save the API key in the config file located under `~/.config/sparrot.toml` which will be created when running sparrot for the first time.
+__NOTE:__ If you want you can store the API key in the config file `~/.config/sparrot.toml`.
+It will be created when running sparrot for the first time.irst time.